puppetlabs/puppetlabs-node_encrypt/README.md

 * [*whitelist*]
     * This is deprecated and has no effect.
 It will be removed in the next major release.

-**Note**:<br />
-If this is applied to nodes in a flat hierarchy (i.e., non Master of Masters), then all agents will have all public certificates synched.
-This is not a security risk, as public certificates are designed to be shared widely, but it is something you should be aware of.

 #### Deprecated Parameters